Mick George Community Fund

 Mick George Limited through the Landfill Communities Fund

-Unless by invitation, organisations can only apply for a grant if their total project cost is more than £10,000 and less than £100,000.
+Organisations can only apply for a grant if their total project cost is more than £10,000 and less than £100,000.

 The Fund supports projects located in proximity to our donor’s (Mick George Ltd and recently acquired Frimstone Ltd) landfill sites and other waste treatment sites situated throughout the East Midlands and Anglian regions.

-There are four funding rounds each year.
+There are currently two funding rounds each year.